ismartcoding/plain-app/README.md

 - User-friendly: PlainApp has a modern, customizable interface with multi-language support, light/dark theme options, and e-ink screen compatibility.
 - Desktop management: You can manage your phone from your desktop by visiting a self-hosted webpage wirelessly.
 - Contacts management: You can manage these features on the self-hosted webpage as well.
-- File management: Manage files, images, videos, and audios on the self-hosted webpage.
+- File management: Manage files, images, videos, and audio on the self-hosted webpage.
 - Note-taking: Use PlainApp to manage your notes with a built-in Markdown editor.
 - RSS reader: Read articles in a clean UI.
-- TV casting: Cast your videos, images, and audios to your TV.
+- TV casting: Cast your videos, images, and audio to your TV.
-- Video and audio playback: Play videos and audios in the app and on the webpage.
+- Video and audio playback: Play videos and audio in the app and on the webpage.
 - Backup and export: Backup and export your app data for safekeeping.
 - ChatGPT conversation UI (web only)
 - SMS, Calls: Read your SMS and calls on webpage.(Apk only)